jlant/playground/README.md

 # Playground

-Collection of code snippets, short tutorials, and small programs for various programming languages:
+A collection of code snippets, short tutorials, and small programs for various programming languages:

 * c
 * fortran